-The Rev. Paul V. Olsson, our present Rector, came to St. Paul's in 2003.
+The Rev. Paul V. Olsson, our fifth Rector, came to St. Paul's in 2003 and left in November 2020.
 Fr.
-Paul has been very instrumental in helping us embrace the challenges of maintaining a building that is close to 100 years old and dealing with the rapidly changing times in which we live.
-During his tenure we've strengthened our ministries for families with children, reconnected with our neighbors through a greater cooperative bond with the Presbyterian Church of Morris Plains, strengthened our capacity for pastoral ministry, expanded the parish's Memorial Garden and started addressing the many deferred maintenance issues that challenge our aging buildings.
+Paul was very instrumental in helping us embrace the challenges of maintaining a building that is close to 100 years old and dealing with the rapidly changing times in which we live.
+During his tenure we strengthened our ministries for families with children, reconnected with our neighbors through a greater cooperative bond with the Presbyterian Church of Morris Plains, strengthened our capacity for pastoral ministry, expanded the parish's Memorial Garden and led a successful capital campaign to address the many deferred maintenance issues that challenge our aging buildings.

 Our current clergy is Father Michael J. Allen, interim part-time priest in charge.
 He recently retired as rector of Trinity Episcopal Church in Allendale, NJ.